atapas/i18n-js-npm/README.md

 # i18n-js

-`i18n-js` is a simple tool helps in externalizing the strings in a JavaScript based Application.
-It has the additional capability of parameterizing the strings.
+`i18n-js` is a simple tool helps in externalizing the strings in a JavaScript based Application such that, Internationalization(i18n) can be achieved easily.
+It has the additional capability of parameterizing the strings to get the dynamic content Internationalized.

 # Install